jeremyckahn/rekapi/docs/api.md

 Kapi.Actor.prototype.show (alsoPersist)
 ````

 Tell the Actor to draw itself for the next rendered frame.
-If `alsoPersist` is true, it continues to draw for every frame until `Kapi.Actor.prototype.hide(true)` is called.
+If `alsoPersist` is true, it continues to draw for every frame until `hide(true)` is called.

 ### hide